m24h/lcEDA2KiCAD/README.md

 3. A directory "xxx" is created, which contains useful files, including schematics files, for example, "yyy.esch".
 4. Make sure esym2kicad.pl is in current directory too, or you can copy it there.
 5. perl esch2kicad.pl xxx\yyy.esch
-6. You got your "yyy.kicad_sch"
+6. You got your "yyy.kicad_sch", check it manually and carefully.